Review by Andreas.

 Incidentally, this also shows why networks (social, biological, computer, and so on) easily survive most attacks.
 If a computer virus spreads into a network and destroys perhaps 10% of all nodes, that's not really a problem, because 80% of nodes have low value, so losing many low-value nodes will not affect the network as a whole.
 However, an attack that targets the large nodes (the 20%) can be catastrophic.
 The entire network collapses and reverts in a phase transition to an earlier state.

-These mathematical laws apply to all networks: the Internet, wealth and property distribution, membership on corporate boards, personal friendships, intra-cellular protein molecules, and so on.
+These mathematical laws apply to many kinds of networks: the Internet, wealth and property distribution, membership on corporate boards, intra-cellular protein molecules, and so on.

 One can read the previous paragraph carefully and realize that it applies to many endeavors: international politics, real estate sales, personal networks, and so on.